Start page Collection Knowledge

 Summary of markings found on postal shipment that are not postal markings

-Sender´s Franking Marking: marking on a postal shipment delivered by a sender with postage paid where the excess postage is not the responsibility of the post office (5 DM instead of 4 DM)
+Sender´s franking marking: marking on a postal shipment delivered by a sender with postage paid where the excess postage is not the responsibility of the post office (5 DM instead of 4 DM)

-Handling Marking: marking with which a sender requests the post office to handle his postal shipment with care
+Handling marking: marking with which a sender requests the post office to handle his postal shipment with care

 Coding bars: postal shipment printed with a machine-readable address of the recipient consisting of bars